Zero knowledge convincing protocol on quantum bit is impossible

 {\it Condition 1 .- Any convincing test message from Alice to Bob should have the property that Alice's prediction occurs with certainty if and only if she knows the state $\phi$.}

-There is, however, the problem that Alice can send to Bob the convincing test message, but he may not be able to check whether the condition 1 is satisfied i. e. whether the result of the test is not independent on Alice knowledge about $\phi$.
+There is, however, a problem that Alice can send to Bob the convincing test message, but he may not be able to check whether the condition 1 is satisfied i. e. whether the result of the test is not independent on Alice knowledge about $\phi$.
 On the other hand checking whether the test satisfies the condition he could be forced to destroy some quantum information (which can not be cloned) about the test and will not be able to carry out the test (or any test equivalent to it).
 To avoid those two possibilities of that kind we shall postulate the natural condition

-{\it Condition 2 .- For any convincing test message Bob must be able to check the condition 1 for the message in such a way that he is still can find out whether the test itself works.}
+{\it Condition 2 .- For any convincing test message Bob must be able to check the condition 1 for the message in such a way that he still can find out whether the test itself works.}

 Any test message satisfying conditions 1 and 2 we shall call {\it convincing}.
 First we shall prove that convincing messages exist.
 Consider the following protocol.
 Alice sends Bob only classical message (with no ancilla): ``Please measure the spin value along the axis $\mathop{\bf \hat{n}}$.
 You will certainly get result ``up''.
-This corresponds to the state you have''.
+This corresponds to the state you have''. (where Alice's state $|\phi\rangle$ is ``up'' eigenvector along $\mathop{\bf \hat{n}}$ axis).
 From the above Bob can see himself that the protocol satisfies the condition 1 as if Alice does not know the state exactly (up to some phase factor) then from her point of view it is random with some nontrivial probability distribution.
 So it is likely that $\phi$ has both ``up'' and ``down'' components nonzero along $\mathop{\bf \hat{n}}$ i. e. that $\phi=\alpha| \uparrow_{\mathop{\bf \hat{n}}} \rangle + \beta |\downarrow_{\mathop{\bf \hat{n}}} \rangle$ with $\beta\neq 0$.
 Then there is nonzero probability of result ``down'' contrary to what Alice predicted.
 The above protocol is based on ``convincing'' test.
-But if Alice is honest and wants to convince Bob then she gives him (or the third party - Eve - who can eavesdrop) the {\it full} information about $\phi$.
-Indeed then it is ``up'' eigenvector along the $\hat{n}$ axis he is told about.
 Obviously it is not zero knowledge protocol as the full information about $|\phi\rangle$ has been transferred from Alice to Bob.

-{\it Fully classical protocols .-} Below we shall focus on the protocols, which we call fully classical ones in which there is only classical information transfer from Alice to Bob.
+{\it Fully classical protocols .-} Below we shall focus on the protocols, that we call fully classical ones in which there is only classical information transfer from Alice to Bob.
 We shall briefly prove the following observation

 {\it Observation .- To make the convincing test nontrivial i. e. not carrying all information about $\phi$ the transfer of quantum information (represented by ancilla) form Alice to Bob is necessary.
 In other words fully classical protocols are completely trivial from ``zero knowledge'' point of view.}